-A trusted adoption attorney at Bolton Law will be able to discuss each type of adoption with you so that you can make an informed decision.
+A trusted adoption lawyer at Bolton Law will be able to discuss each type of adoption with you so that you can make an informed decision.

-How Do I Choose the Best Adoption Lawyer?
+How Do I Choose the Best Adoption Lawyer in The Woodlands?

 Adoption law is a specialty, and not all family law attorneys are adequately equipped to oversee and finalize the process.
 When choosing an adoption attorney, consider the following:

-- Past Experience – Ask if the lawyer has experience with the type of adoption you want, how many adoptions of this type they have overseen and how recently.
-You want a lawyer who’s knowledgeable about the kind of adoption process you wish to initiate.
+- Past Experience – Ask if the adoption lawyer has experience with the type of adoption you want, how many adoptions of this type they have overseen and how recently.
+You want an adoption lawyer who’s knowledgeable about the kind of adoption process you wish to initiate.